withastro/docs/src/pages/en/guides/cms/buttercms.md

 ## Integrating with Astro

-In this section, we'll use the ButterCMS SDK to bring your ButterCMS data into your Astro project.
+In this section, we'll use the [ButterCMS SDK](https://www.npmjs.com/package/buttercms) to bring your data into your Astro project.

 To get started, you will need to have the following: